MINcomSmartSolutions/strohm/docs/docs.md

 ## services/steve\_transactions
 SteVe Transactions Service

-Incremental fetch of all transactions since last high‑water mark (T0).
+Responsible for fetching and recording transactions from the external SteVe API.
-Records all transactions in database, but only bills permanently stopped ones.
+This service does NOT handle billing - all billing logic is in billing_reconciliation service.

-High‑Water Mark Concept:
+Incremental fetch strategy using high-water mark (T0):
-We persist the timestamp of the latest processed transaction (the "high‑water mark" or T0).
+We persist the timestamp of the latest processed transaction (the "high-water mark" or T0).
 On each run, we only fetch transactions whose stopTimestamp is strictly greater than T0.
 After processing, we update T0 to the maximum stopTimestamp seen.
 This ensures:
   • No overlap or reprocessing of already handled transactions.